fabianstephany/priceofskill/README.md

 * degree_weighted: Weighted degree centrality, taking into account the strength or weight of the connections.
 * pagerank_weighted: Weighted PageRank centrality.
 * ai_skills: A binary indicator (0 or 1) showing whether a skill is considered an AI-related skill.

+### The file edge_list.csv contains the edge list of skills used to create the network of skills.
+Weights refer to the number of projects that skills have been jointly applied in.